bt_bb_section_bottom_section_coverage_image

 Me and/or my baby are suffering from some of these symptoms… What should I do?

-These challenges may or may not be as a direct result of the baby having a Tongue Tie, however they would warrant further detailed assessment and inspection of the tongue by a health professional adequately trained to identify Tongue Tie.
+These challenges may or may not be as a direct result of the baby having a Tongue Tie, however they would definitely warrant further detailed assessment of the function of the tongue by a health care professional adequately trained to identify Tongue Tie.

 If the health professional is unsure, a referral should be made to a more experienced professional in tongue tie assessment.
 Referral within the NHS may be possible, however waiting times may be lengthy which is why many families will seek the advice of a private Tongue Tie practitioner.